Lobectomy

 UAB Medicine is home to some of the nation’s most experienced epilepsy specialists, with expertise in all types of epilepsy.
 Our neurologists and neurosurgeons work together to develop care plans that are personalized to each patient.
 Our history of innovative patient care in diagnosing, treating, and managing this condition helped the UAB Epilepsy Center achieve a Level IV Center designation – the highest available – from the National Association of Epilepsy Centers.

 The UAB Epilepsy Center uses advanced imaging technology to evaluate patients.
-UAB Medicine is the only medical center in Birmingham that offers such a wide range of technology, including:
+UAB Medicine is the only hospital in the Birmingham area with such a wide range of technology, including:

 • High-resolution magnetic resonance imaging (MRI)